elliotclowes/learnt.me/temp.md

 			- 🍿 Practical Magic
 			- 🍿 Hubie Halloween
 		- **Saturday**
-			- 🍩 Bake muffins
+			- 🥾 Walk at Tring
+			- 🍽️ Beans on Toast
+			- 🍽️ Steak Pie, Tring Farm
 			- 🍬 Make my own pick'n'mix
 			- 🍿 Harry Potter and the Philosopher's Stone
 				- Have sweets at same time as trolly train sweet scene.
 		- **Sunday**
+			- 🍩 Bake muffins
-			- 🍽️ Steak Pie, Tring Farm
+			- 🍽️ Fry-up
 			- 🍿 Harry Potter and the Chamber of Secrets
 	- **November 2nd, 2024** 🍁
 		- **Tuesday, Guy Fawkes night**
 			- 🍿 [[V for Vendetta (2006)]]
 		- **Saturday**
-			- 🍽️ Roast dinner
+			- 🍽️ Roast dinner (with family)
 			- 🍿 Harry Potter and the Prisoner of Azkaban
 		- **Sunday**
+			- 🍽️ McDonalds
 			- 🍿 Harry Potter and the Goblet of Fire
 	- **November 9th, 2024** 🍂
 		- **Saturday**